Module 5: Date, Time & Text Functions35 min

 Case Conversion: UPPER and LOWER

-Case inconsistency is the one of the most common causes of “why doesn’t my JOIN work?” bugs.
+Case inconsistency is a common cause of “why doesn’t my JOIN work?” bugs.
 Standardize before comparing:

 -- Convert to lowercase for case-insensitive comparison